Datadog APM is now available to all Datadog customers.

 - Endlessly customizable

 Our APM understands infrastructure: whether it’s on-prem or in the cloud, whether it’s manually orchestrated or automated, and whether it’s running on bare metal, VMs, or containers.
 Datadog APM will identify the exact hosts, containers, databases, APIs, and other components that were part of the execution path—even as these hosts come and go in an ever-shifting cloud environment.
-Datadog gives you the ability to quickly troubleshoot observed problems by diving down into the right infrastructure metrics, without switching tools or contexts.
+Datadog gives you the ability to quickly troubleshoot problems by diving down into the right infrastructure metrics, without switching tools or contexts.

-Each traced step also offers rich metadata so you can answer ad hoc questions such as “which requests touch a particular database table?”, or “which requests call a function in a certain way?”.
+Your runtime investigation is virtually unlimited as you can aggregate, filter, drill up, or drill down through requests and individually traced steps.
+Each step of a trace also offers rich metadata so you can answer ad hoc questions such as “which requests touch a particular database table?”, or “which requests call a function in a certain way?”.

-- sophisticated alerts with actionable context
+- Sophisticated alerts that provide actionable context

-- 13-month data retention at full granularity
+- Metrics retained for 15 months at full granularity